huddaluni/Learn_Python/README.md

 mean_cdata =  cdata.fillna(data["bill_depth_mm"].mean(), inplace = True)
 data["bill_depth_mm"].mean()

-#if i have alot of data of million and 10 percent is missing, i can simply drop it to prevent skewness and miss representation.
+#Its not always important to replace the missing values,  i can simply drop it too prevent skewness and miss representation.
-#data.dropna()
+data.dropna()

 6. To quickly get mean of data I use this command, *Note: This only works for numeric values in the data

 cdata.mean()

-7. cdata.sum(), only works if data type is numeric , incase of strings it just sum the strin values.
+7. cdata.sum(), only works if data type is numeric , incase of strings it just sum the strin values. cdata.sum()

-cdata.sum()
 #these code can be used to perform sum on individual columns
 cdata["Doors"].sum()